What is the Japanese Obon Festival? When is it celebrated and how do you spend it?

 Visiting the grave and making offerings

-The Obon period is the time when the spirits of ancestors return.
+The Obon period is a time when the spirits of ancestors return.

-To honor the spirits of our ancestors, we visit their graves and leave offerings at the graves and Buddhist altars.
+To honor the spirits of our ancestors, we visit their graves and offer gifts at the graves or Buddhist altars.

-One of the offerings was, "精霊馬(SHOURYOUUMA)" There is.
+One of the offerings is a "spirit horse."

 Participate in Bon Odori and festivals

-During the Obon period, Bon Odori dances and local festivals may be held.
+During the Obon period, Bon Odori (traditional Japanese dance) and local festivals are sometimes held.

-Bon Odori is a dance to honor the spirits of ancestors.
+Bon Odori is a dance performed to honor the spirits of one's ancestors.

-There are different dances in each region, but the most common style involves a large group of people dancing in a circle to the accompaniment of music and drums.
+While there are different dances in each region, the most common style involves a large group of people dancing in a circle to music and drums.

-The Gozan no Okuribi is an event to send the spirits of ancestors who were welcomed during Obon back to the afterlife.
+The Gozan Okuribi (five mountain bonfires) is a ceremony to send back the spirits of ancestors, who were welcomed during the Obon festival, back to the afterlife.

-Five mountains in Kyoto City大 "or"妙" "法" and other characters will appear.
+Five mountains in Kyoto City大 "or"妙"法The words " " will appear.

-The events held during Obon have the purpose of welcoming and offering prayers for the spirits of ancestors.
+The events held during the Obon period have the meaning of welcoming and honoring the spirits of ancestors.

 Is Obon celebrated in countries other than Japan?